Physical discomfort may be reduced in the presence of interior plants

 This experiment was designed to examine the role of

-to a treatment room with plants, colorful objects, or
+treatment room with plants, colorful objects, or nothing

-Each was asked to place his or her hand in ice water and
+added.
+Each was asked to place his or her hand in

 (Click on photo for a larger version.)